Register of Information

 My ICT service provider does not have a LEI or EUID.
 How do I fill in this field?

 If your ICT service provider does not yet have an LEI or EUID, you must provide another available identification number.
-See also question 40 of the ESAs' FAQ.
+See also questions 39 and 40 of the ESAs' FAQ.
 To prevent your company from receiving a request to supplement the register of information, it is important that you do not use a dummy code and do not leave this field empty.

 For some ICT contracts, certain data is still missing that needs to be entered into the register of information.
 How should we handle this?